TIPS ARE NOT THE ANSWERJUNE 29, 2020

-I’ve get asked weekly the same question: “Ryan, how do I make more money then.
-Tips are what we rely on and the policy won’t change.”
+I get asked weekly the same question: “Ryan, how do I make more money if I don’t ask for tips?
+It’s what we rely on and my manager won’t give me a raise.”

 Answer is quite simple: Find another operator, or SELL YOUR SERVICES.
-Nobody is preventing you from marketing yourself as a private guide–especially if you are a knowledgeable guide!
-Asking for Tips is petty.
-If you have performed a good service, people will recognize it.
-Don’t be petty.
+Nobody is preventing you from marketing yourself!

-There are numerous ways to make $$$ in this industry, but it still takes time and effort to ensure you are offering a quality service.
-If you are new, or lost how to do it, feel free to private message or send an email.
+There are numerous ways to make money in this industry and they all take time (and effort) to ensure you are offering a quality service.
+If you are new, or lost how to do it, feel free to private message, or send an email.
 There is no reason why you can’t make it in an industry you love; however, sometimes we just need guidance.